Disability Inclusion Service

 - Cognitive tests: These allow the psychologist to consider your strengths and weaknesses.
 This may highlight why some styles of study are better for you.

-- A literacy assessment to look at reading, writing and spelling in order to formulate an understanding of your achievements in these areas
+- A literacy assessment to look at reading, writing and spelling to formulate an understanding of your achievements in these areas.

 The Educational Psychologist will produce a report from the outcomes of the assessment.
-Our Advisers will use this report to make recommendations towards your Reasonable Adjustment Plan and to apply for DSA or external funding where applicable.
+This will be shared with you and the Disability Inclusion Service (DIS).
+DIS will then reach out to offer additional learning support available to you.
+You can explore reasonable adjustments for your classes, exams and/or coursework, and apply for DSA or external funding where applicable.